miguelfmc/miguelfmc.github.io/index.md

 My main interests lie in the areas of statistical learning and optimization, and I am looking to start my professional career as a data scientist in the Bay Area.

-In this website you will find my main personal projects, contact info and resume.
+In this website you will find my main personal projects [here](projects/subset-selection.md), contact info and resume.